License requirements to use Privileged Identity Management

 To use Azure Active Directory (Azure AD) Privileged Identity Management (PIM), a directory must have a valid license.
 Furthermore, licenses must be assigned to the administrators and relevant users.
-This article describes the license requirements to use PIM.
+This article describes the license requirements to use Privileged Identity Management.

 - Users assigned as eligible to Azure AD roles managed using PIM

-- Users able to approve/reject requests in PIM
+- Users able to approve or reject activation requests in PIM

 - Users assigned to an Azure resource role with just-in-time or direct (time-based) assignments